Taimur-Shabbir/mental-health-machine-learning/README.md

 - Support Vector Machines
 - AdaBoost

 I chose these models because they contain a good mix of model complexity and suitability for the problem.
+Of the listed models, BernoulliNB and AdaBoost held the most promise, so Grid Search (GridSearchCV) was used to find optimal values for hyperparameters.

+However, the improvement in performance using Grid Search for AdaBoost was so trivial that I removed the code to avoid cluttering up the analysis.
+Grid Search for BernoulliNB remains in the code.

 # Results

 I succeeded in the goal of improving upon the score of my baseline prediction.
 This had a Recall score of 100% but a Precision score of about 50%.
-The best performing model was BernoulliNB, which resulted in a Recall score of about 80% and a Precision score of 70%.
+The best performing model was BernoulliNB, which resulted in a Recall score of about 73% and a Precision score of 71%.
+Further evaluation using a ROC curve yielded an Area Under the Curve (AUC) of 79.6%

+As a next step, I created a Precision-Recall curve and found the threshold value that traded a bit more Precision (down to 68%) for slightly more Recall (80%).
+This threshold value will be used to make predictions on test sets or other unseen data.

 Using these scores, our model could detect the vast majority of people who actually have a mental illness (4 out of 5) while falsely predicting a small portion of individuals who do not have a mental illness, to have a mental illness.
 This minimises the annual budget (cost) a company would have to set aside because most of it would not be wasted on False Positives.

+# Future Enhancements

 In terms of what could be improved upon, more advanced models such as neural networks could be used.
 More data could be obtained, as only 1200 or so observations existed.
 Richer data that is not binary in nature could also provide more predictive power.